South Korean president lashes Japan over wartime use of 'comfort women'

 The two Koreas have pursued a thaw in relations that began ahead of last month’s Winter Olympics in South Korea, but Seoul remains a key part of the international push to increase pressure on Pyongyang to abandon its nuclear weapons and ballistic missile programmes.

-Japan and South Korea share a bitter history that includes Japan’s 1910-45 colonisation of the peninsula and the use of “comfort women”, Japan’s euphemism for women - many of them Korean - forced to work in its wartime brothels.
+Japan and South Korea share a bitter history that includes Japan’s 1910-45 colonisation of the peninsula and the use of“comfort women”, Japan’s euphemism for women - many of them Korean - forced to work in its wartime brothels.

 Japan apologised to the women and provided a 1 billion yen ($9.4 million) fund to help them under a 2015 deal with Moon’s conservative predecessor, but South Korea has recently sought to revisit the issue.